-As you have learned, progress monitoring is a type of formative assessment by which student learning is evaluated on a regular basis to provide useful feedback about performance to learners and teachers alike.
-One type of progress monitoring, general outcome measurement (GOM) offers a clear indication of whether students are making adequate progress toward their learning goals.
+As you have learned, progress monitoring is a type of formative assessment used to evaluate student learning on a regular basis and provide performance feedback to learners and educators.
+General outcome measurement (GOM), one type of progress monitoring, offers a clear indication of whether students are making adequate progress toward their learning goals.
 Regardless of whether GOM data are used to track the mathematics performance of typically achieving students, struggling students, or students with disabilities, the process of collecting and interpreting GOM data to monitor progress and guide instruction consists of the six steps outlined in the table below.

 Keep in Mind